 Integrations or actions that bypass the email notification to a recipient should include a suitable second-factor authentication method for non-repudiation.

-Adobe Sign supports several second-factor authentication methods for higher value transactions that demand more than simple email verification.
+Acrobat Sign supports several second-factor authentication methods for higher-value transactions that demand more than simple email verification.

 The method of authentication is usually dictated by the type of document or industry of the involved parties.
 It is incumbent on the admin to understand their internal signature policies and possible compliance demands.